Join our Free Newsletter & receive Beekeeping News, Science, and Techniques

 I get the question a lot, an it was time to put my recitals on paper.
 These are the essential items to begin beekeeping.
 Often times people are completely paralyzed by not knowing what they need so they put off beekeeping until next year......and the next year....and the next year.

 New Beekeepers Checklist: The Essentials

 The Stand: I do not like my bees on the ground or on a stand where they can't defend against an ant invasion.
 Ants carry diseases that transfer to bees.
 Lets keep the ants out.
 Pallets and cinder blocks are not a good choice.
-I make wood stands that I can apply an ant deterrent like grease ring to the legs so the ants wont cross the grease.
+I make wood and cinder block stands that I can apply an ant deterrent like grease ring to the legs so the ants wont cross the grease.
 The stand must be sturdy so it can handle the weight of a 200+ pound hive when it is full of honey.
-I put a grease ring about 1" wide around each leg.
+I put a grease ring about 1" wide around each beam.
 Throughout the season, you may need to break the glaze that forms on the grease or occasionally add a little.

 Bottom board: There are generally two types of bottom boards.
 The first is a solid bottom board, which is as you would think, a solid piece of plywood with side rails to sit on and space for an entrance reducer.
 The other option is a screened bottom board, which has screen hardware cloth and a wooden frame.
 It may have an "Integrated pest management" corrugated slide out tray.
 My preference over the years has been a solid bottom board, but both have their advantages.